stefmf/.dotfiles/bootstrap/README.md

 - If Homebrew was installed but `brew` isn’t in PATH, ensure your `~/.zprofile` symlink is correct and includes the Homebrew shellenv via `shell/zsh/zprofile`.
 - DNS changes require sudo and are applied per network service; VPN/Tailscale services are skipped intentionally.
 - Dotbot links `~/.config` to `config/` in this repo; verify `config/dotbot/install.conf.yaml` for the mapping.
+- Parallels Desktop sometimes requires signing in to download the installer.
+If the scripted install fails, download it manually from Parallels and rerun the bootstrap to pick up the rest of the configuration.